jborean93/ansible-content/MakingTheDoubleHop/MakingTheDoubleHop.md

 ```

 In the above example, the `microsoft.ad.user` module will authenticate with the username/password specified by the `ad_username` and `ad_password` variables respectively.
-Being able to provide a credential in this manner is dependent on the module that is being used.
+Being able to provide a credential in this manner is dependent on the module that is being used and whether it exposes such an option.
 In the case of running custom PowerShell code through [ansible.builtin.script](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/script_module.html), [ansible.windows.win_powershell](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_powershell_module.html#ansible-collections-ansible-windows-win-powershell-module), or [ansible.windows.win_shell](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_shell_module.html#ansible-collections-ansible-windows-win-shell-module) it requires the cmdlet being used to expose the functionality through a parameter like `-Credential`.

 It is important in the above examples that the task is run with `no_log: true` to ensure the credentials are not persisted in any logging mechanism accidentally: